remla25-team5/operation/README.md

 echo "$(minikube ip) grafana.local" | sudo tee -a /etc/hosts
 ```

-Then, you can access the app at [http://sentiment-app.local](http://sentiment-app.local).
+Then, you can access the app at <release_name>.local so for this installation it will be [http://sentiment-app.local](http://sentiment-app.local).
+It is to note that when you deploy the same helm chart multiple times with monitoring enabled, prometheus and grafana will not pick up both, so when testing installation multiple times in a single cluster do `--set monitoring.enabled=false`

 If monitoring is enabled you can run the following command to open the port-forwarding to the Prometheus UI:
 ```bash